Informasjonsforvaltning/fdk-metadata-quality-service/README.md

 # FDK metadata quality
 A service that assess metadata quality of datasets, data services and concepts against a set of predefined rules.

+## This service has been replaced by the MQA-stack, see https://github.com/Informasjonsforvaltning?q=mqa&type=all&language=&sort=

 ## Installation and Usage

 - Required tools to run this project: